britram/rains-prototype/draft-trammell-rains-protocol.md

 Shards within a Zone are "contained Shards", and can inherit values from their containing Zone.
 A contained Shard MUST contain the content (23) key, and MAY contain the shard-range(11) key.
-It MAY contain subject- zone (4) and context (6) keys, but in this case the values of these keys MUST be identical to the values in the containing Zone.
+The subject-zone (4) and context (6) keys MUST NOT be present.
+They are assumed to have the same value as the corresponding values in the containing Zone for signature generation and signature verification purposes; see {{cbor-signature}}.

 A contained Shard SHOULD contain the signatures (0) key if it also contains a shard-range (11) key, since an unsigned contained Shard cannot be used by a